 Bond ETF Calculator

-The objective of this calculator is to provide a high level view on magnitude of impact for (i) rising interest rates followed by (optional) (ii) central bank intervention in a recession on Government Bond ETFs
+The calculator provides a high level view on magnitude of Government Bond ETFs Total Return with (i) negative impact from rising interest rates followed by (ii) positive impact from central bank intervention in a recession.

 This calculator takes a Total Return approach, reflecting reinvested coupons and price impact on ETF due to rising/falling rates.